 Microsoft has been supporting SQL Server for Linux-based operating systems since the SQL Server 2017 release.
-The current article will focus on installing one of the popular Linux operating system Ubuntu 18.04 and describe the process step by step.
-The goal is to install the latest SQL Server 2019 on this operating system.
-We have to perform each step correctly to configure SQL Server 2019 in your production environment or set up your own lab.
+The current article will focus on installing one of the popular Linux operating systems Ubuntu 18.04 and describe the process step by step.
+The goal is to install the latest MS SQL 2019 on this operating system and explain how to configure it in your production environment or set up your own lab.

 To install the SQL Server instance, we need a machine and a supported operating system.
 Thus, we will first create the machine and then will install the operating system.
 Below are our goals:

 - Build a system or a virtual machine to install the Ubuntu OS

 - Install SQL Server

 If you don’t have a system to install Ubuntu at the moment, I would recommend you install the latest version of the VMware workstation PRO.
 It is an industry leader in running multiple virtual machines from a single host computer.